blazetopher/udunitspy/README.md

 # Usage
 Once the library is installed, you should be able to access and use it from the ipython/python shell:

-    In [1]: from udunitspy.udunits2 import Unit
+    In [1]: from udunitspy import Unit

     In [2]: m = Unit('m')